Are Dental Implants Worth It?

 Instead of placing the implant and waiting months for healing before adding the crown, a temporary crown (or set of teeth) is fitted on the same day as implant placement.
 This gives you a restored smile immediately.

-However, not everyone qualifies – successful same-day implants typically require:
+However, not everyone qualifies – successful same-day implants typically require the following:

 ✔ Strong, healthy jawbone